 Don’t allow discrimination in any job interview, including the teacher one.

 Don’t blame yourself for the prejudices other people have since it’s not your fault.
 You are educated, and you are more than enough.
 The fight is going to be long, but you can come out as a winner.
-Right now, I am the most qualified preschool teacher in Serbia.
-I am finishing my Master’s degree in Education, and I also took 7 additional exams and completed the English methodology module for primary school teachers.
+Right now, I am the most qualified preschool teacher in my country.
+I finished my Master’s degree in Education, and I also took 7 additional exams and completed the English methodology module for primary school teachers.
 I can now teach English in primary schools as well.
 That gives me 335 ESPB, while all other preschool teachers with a Master’s degree have 300.

-I am also probably the only National Geographic Certified Educator when it comes to preschool teachers, and I do many things, including academic research and writing articles for the British Council.
-I plan to start my Ph.D. studies next year and then open my own environmentally sustainable preschool, and apply innovative teaching approaches that preschool teachers usually do not use in their classrooms in our country.
+I do many things including academic research, teacher training, and much more.
+I plan to start my Ph.D. studies in the future and then open my own environmentally sustainable preschool, and apply innovative teaching approaches that preschool teachers usually do not use in their classrooms in our country.
+Last but not least, I became a board member of the national English teachers’ association in Serbia!

-Sky is the limit – just stop doubting in yourself and make a stand.
+The sky is the limit — just stop doubting yourself and make a stand.

-This event completely broke my spirit, but at the same time, it made me love what I do more.
+This situation completely broke my spirit and I was furious, but at the same time, it made me love what I do more.
 All of this never stopped me develop as a professional and I never let anyone else make me feel worthless like this interviewer did.

 Have you ever had a teacher job interview full of discrimination?
 If yes, how did you handle it?
-Should teachers be allowed to choose how they look like as long as it is professional and not offensive?
-Let me know what do you think in the comments!
+Should teachers be allowed to choose how they look as long as it is professional and not offensive?
+Write in the comments here, or via the contact page.